-As we can see, there are remarkable differences between the results obtained for the two returns series and, for each series, there are also some differences between both estimation methods that are worth mentioning.
-Since we are interested in the effects of outliers on estimating and testing the leverage effect, our comments will be focused on the leverage parameter δ .
-For the IGBM series, we can see that, regardless of the estimation method, the parameter δ in the TGARCH model is estimated negative, as it is expected if there is leverage effect.
-The LAD estimate is also negative ($\hat{\delta}{LAD} = -0.0229$).
-However, the leverage coefficient is not statistically significant when the
+As we can see, there are remarkable differences between the results obtained for the two returns series and, for each series, there are also some differences between the estimation methods that are worth mentioning.
+Since we are interested in the effects of outliers on the leverage effect, our comments will be focused on the parameter δ .

+For the exchange rate series, we can see that, regardless of the estimation method, the parameter δ in the TGARCH model is always estimated negative, as it is expected if there is leverage effect.
+Moreover, the leverage coefficient is statistically significant at 5% when both the QML and QML-t based t-tests are applied.
+In particular, the values (and p-values) of the t-statistics are -2.08 (0.0375) and -3.16 (0.002), respectively.